macroquest/docs/data-types-and-top-level-objects/data-types/datatype-cachedbuff.md

 -Previously Added: .CachedBuffCount to the spawn tlo. it returns -1 if no buffs are cached for the spawn or number of buffs cached.

--Previously Added: .CachedBuff\[x\] to the spawn tlo where x is a spellid if its a number and a spell name if not.
+-Previously Added: .CachedBuff[x] to the spawn tlo where x is a spellid if its a number and a spell name if not.
 It returns a MQ2CachedBuffType.

--Previously Added: .CachedBuff\[\#x\] to the spawn tlo where \#x is a buffslot between 1-97.
+-Previously Added: .CachedBuff[\#x] to the spawn tlo where \#x is a buffslot between 1-97.
 It returns a MQ2CachedBuffType.

--Previously Added: .CachedBuff\[\*x\] to the spawn tlo where \*x is a index \(buffslots are not sorted\).
+-Previously Added: .CachedBuff[\*x] to the spawn tlo where \*x is a index (buffslots are not sorted).
 It returns a MQ2CachedBuffType.

--Previously Added: .CachedBuff\[^x\] to the spawn tlo where ^x is a keyword.
+-Previously Added: .CachedBuff[^x] to the spawn tlo where ^x is a keyword.
 It returns a MQ2CachedBuffType.

 `^x keywords: Slowed Rooted Mezzed Crippled Maloed Tashed Snared and Beneficial`